-For a long time the Sony A7iii has been the staple full-frame mirrorless camera that performs just as well at stills as it does video.
+For a long time the Sony A7 III (opens in new tab) has been one of the best full-frame mirrorless cameras (opens in new tab) since it performs just as well at stills as it does video.
 Many hybrid shooters therefore require superior quality lenses that lend themselves to both disciplines, namely lenses that have smooth focusing and silent operation.
-But with so many options available for the camera, it’s sometimes hard to know where to start.

-Photography is a vast creative discipline that aims to capture a plethora of subject matter.
-With that in mind we’ve rounded up the best lenses for the Sony A7 III to cover a wide range of uses, so there’s something for everybody.
 Included in this list are fast ultra-wide angle lenses for astrophotography, landscapes, and real estate photography but also super sharp primes ideal for isolating beautiful portrait subjects against a busy background.
 Longer lenses are important too and help reach out and capture the action when taking wildlife, sports, or action shots so we’ve picked the best of those as well.
-Of course, many of these lenses will also prove perfect for other Sony full-frame lenses from the original A7 to the A7R IV, and even the pro A9 II.
+Of course, many of these lenses will also prove perfect for other Sony full-frame lenses from the original A7 to the A7R IV (opens in new tab), and even the pro A9 II (opens in new tab).

-This wide-angle zoom puts its money where its mouth is and competes well against all other lenses in its class.
+Sony makes some great ultra-wide zooms of its own, but they cost a packet.
+This wide-angle Tamron zoom puts its money where its mouth is and competes well against all other lenses in its class at a much lower price.
 A useful zoom range makes it perfect for landscape photographers who need a little more flexibility when it comes to recomposing shots or wish to shift perspectives a little.
 A fast, constant f/2.8 aperture also suits low-light subjects and astrophotography.

 It’s not just large vistas this lens excels at though, thanks to the 19cm minimum focusing distance at 17mm it can also pick out details cleanly.
 A rapid eXtra silent stepping drive (RXD) produces fast, silent autofocus making it adept at video shooting too, helping to pull focus without interference.

-A light and nimble lens to shoot with this 85mm f/1.8 from Sony is ideal for portraiture.
-The fixed focal length sits perfectly to balance perspective compression whilst maintaining a level of accuracy to facial features.
+If portrait photography is your main thing, then the Sony 85mm f/1.8 G Master might be the obvious choice, but if portrait photography is just an occasional thing for you, then we think the cheaper, lighter and nimbler f/1.8 version is the sensible alternative.
+The 85mm focal length sits perfectly to balance perspective compression whilst maintaining a level of accuracy to facial features.
 The focal length, combined with the fast f/1.8 aperture, creates a flatteringly shallow depth of field for creamy background bokeh that isolates subjects with ease.

 There comes a time where photographers need to reach in close to the action and that’s exactly what the Sony FE 200-600mm f/5.6-6.3 G OSS does.
 A huge focal length range aids the honing of frames for wildlife, sports, and action photography.